Rainymood/rainymood.github.io/_posts/2024-01-23-there-will-always-be-naysayers.md

 ---
-title: "There will always be naysayers"
+title: "There will always be critics"
-date: 2023-12-01
+date: 2024-01-23
 tags:
 # Blog or how-to
 - blog